gregjacobs/Class.js/README.md

-## Static methods, and inherited static methods
+## Static Properties/Methods, and Inherited Static Properties/Methods

 Class.js allows you to define static methods within the class definition itself (which makes for easier to read / understand code over some other inheritance implementations, which force you to add static methods only after your subclass has been defined).